 Building 3, consisting of only 14,000 square feet was renovated in 2005.
 This was built as a peanut processing and storage warehouse along the rail spur that ran between the buildings.
 The southern portion curves to follow what was the rail spur.
 Chimy's Cerveceria occupies the northern end of the building with an outdoor patio.
 Chimy's is located where the drive between Buildings 1 and 2 allow for visibility of the restaurant's neon sign.
 The redevelopment of both buildings was by James R. Harris Partners, project led by Lee Nichol.
 The architect was Robert Kelly.

 Building 2, the longtime home of GST Manufacturing, was renovated in 2012.
 The redevelopment work was done by Presidio Interests, who also served as development partner.
 The architect for this building was Bennett Benner Partners.
 The General Contractor was Fort Construction.
 In order to provide more parking and better visibility, portions of this warehouse were demolished to provide the current layout of the lease spaces.
-This building is 53,000 square feet with Reservoir Bar/Patio/Kitchen and iProspect as the main tenants.
+This building is 53,000 square feet with Reservoir Bar/Patio/Kitchen as one of the main tenants.

 The entire complex was owned and managed by an affiliate of James R. Harris Partners.
 However, in late 2015, the project was sold to a partnership managed by Pegasus Ablon of Dallas.